 Often, a woman has more than one type.
 In all types, the most common symptom is a feeling of heaviness, fullness, or pressure in the area of the vagina.
 A woman may feel as if she is sitting on a ball or that the uterus, bladder, or rectum is bulging or dropping out of her vagina.

 When the Bottom Falls Out: Prolapse in the Pelvis

-Symptoms tend to occur when women are upright, straining, or coughing and to disappear when they are lying down and relaxing.
+Symptoms tend to occur when women are standing or sitting upright, straining, or coughing and to disappear when they are lying down and relaxing.
 For some women, sexual intercourse is painful.

 Mild cases may not cause symptoms until the woman becomes older.

 Prolapse of the rectum (rectocele), small intestine (enterocele), bladder (cystocele), and urethra (urethrocele) are particularly likely to occur together.
 A urethrocele and cystocele almost always occur together.

 Damage to the pelvic floor may affect the urinary tract.
 As a result, women who have pelvic organ prolapse may have problems controlling urination, resulting in urine leaking out involuntarily (urinary incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
 Incontinence can occur in both men and women at any age, but it is more common among women and older adults, affecting about 30% of older women... read more ) or problems completely emptying the bladder (urinary retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
 If the... read more ).